4K1D3V/Pl-Hide-Pro/FAQ's.md

 If you list "help ~" in the "tabcomplete" list, /help is displayed without its subarguments, "/ help ?" will not be visible.

+## **What is the operator ```*```?**

+The * stands for every possible word
+Examples:

+Using whitelist mode:
+If you list "ban * test" it's allowed to execute /ban player test but or /ban Nononitas test but it's not allowed to execute /ban Nononitas Hello (same with the tabcompletion)

+Using blacklist mode:
+If you list "ban * test" /ban player test is blocked or /ban Nononitas test is blocked but not /ban Nononitas Hello

 ## **Add all commands of a plugin automatically?**